jtanderson/IdentityMapping/README.md

     6/19 Meeting:
     Below are current bugs:
-  - [ ] Intersections color disappear after de selecting and trying to recolor another intersection
+  - [ ] (CURRENT BUG) Intersections color disappear after de selecting and trying to recolor another intersection
-  - [ ] Intersection of three, four, five tuple not rendering properly.
+  - [ ] (CURRENT BUG) Intersection of three, four, five tuple not rendering properly.
 Probably loop is wrong
-  - [ ] object outlines (solid, dotted) cannot make two dotted in a row since already selected on screen
+  - [ ] (CURRENT BUG) object outlines (solid, dotted) cannot make two dotted in a row since already selected on screen
   - [ ] Add graces new changes to new version of code
   - [x] Revert to older version of code
   - [ ] Add debug mode for turning logs on or off??